Articles I’ve written:

 - Interview with Esther Duflo: “Can better data end global poverty?”

-- Wonderful and insightful article on “The Law’s Majestic Equality” which opens with a quote from Anatole France “The majestic equality of the laws prohibits the rich and the poor alike from sleeping under bridges, begging in the streets and stealing bread”
+- Wonderful and insightful article on “The Law’s Majestic Equality” which opens with a quote from Anatole France “The majestic equality of the law prohibits the rich and the poor alike from sleeping under bridges, begging in the streets and stealing bread”

 - Great Article by Ferial Haffajee on the state of SA’s self-narrative.
 Attention ANC: We are a serious country with serious potential.